 Hello again, friends!
-I’m so excited to share the last DIY we made with the reclaimed wood we bought 100 years ago (or so it seems) – a DIY Irish Blessing Framed Sign.
+I’m so excited to share the last DIY we made with the reclaimed wood we bought 100 years ago, a DIY Irish Blessing Sign.

-If you forgot, a few months ago we found some amazing old barnwood at a local warehouse.
-After figuring out how to clean and seal it, we ended making some farmhouse shelves and a rustic frame to display pictures.
+If you forgot, a few months ago we found some amazing old barn wood at a local warehouse.
+After figuring out how to clean and seal it, we ended up making some farmhouse shelves and a rustic frame to display pictures.

 My husband made the frame using the same method we used for the rustic photo display, so head on over to that post for a more detailed explanation of the frame assembly process.